rickosborne/cascades/md/25-4-2-a-better-plan.md

 I gave her a three count to start struggling again before unlocking my leg and rolling away from the door.
 Every shift of my wound was an agony as the blade twisted and scraped against bone.

-My jaw started to ache and I realized I was grinding my teeth, breathing in gasps through taut lips.
+My jaw started to ache.
+I realized I was grinding my teeth, breathing in gasps through taut lips.
 I made the mistake of looking at my leg.
 It was covered in blood that ebbed and flowed in time with my racing pulse.
 I retched and squeezed my eyes closed when I saw the knife's pearl butterfly handle twitching to the same beat.